One-Skillet Enchilada Sauce Taco Meat

 Top with shredded cheddar cheese and lettuce.

-More delicious Mexican Food recipes:
+More delicious Mexican Food recipes you may like:

 One-Skillet Enchilada Sauce Taco Meat